 ADD THE FOLLOWING TO THIS SUBSECTION:

 B. The Contractor shall also provide positive means of preventing debris from entering the existing sewer or storm drain lines while work is being performed on the project.
 The method chosen by the Contractor shall be approved by the Engineer prior to the start of construction.

+ADD THE FOLLOWING SUBSECTION TO THIS SECTION:

+Note to Spec Writer – Section 693 is to be used on all projects with new sewer and storm drain pipelines and structures, rehabilitated manholes, and rehabilitated sewer lines.

+609.03.70 VIDEO INSPECTION

+Internal video inspection shall be performed by the Contractor per Section 693 – INTERNAL INSPECTION OF SEWER AND STORM DRAIN FACILITIES.

 METHOD OF MEASUREMENT